michael99nahum/767121_project/README.md

 ### Questions not fully answered:

 Our model achieves the best performances with a Random Forest Regressor, with a 99% R-squared value and a MAE of 1073, which seems to be a good result.
 However, we could have tried other Ensemble methods or different Neural Network architectures that could be more suitable for this specific task to improve our performances.
 Moreover, the results provided are based on the comparison of what obtained and what analysed in the preliminary analysis through histograms, pairplot and correlation matrix.
-A good way of moving forward would be to search for the flights’ prices, to understand how the changing of a variable would impact the price.
+A good way of moving forward would be to search for the flights’ prices, to understand how the changing of a variable would impact the price, with an empiric confirmation of what imagined.

 ### Next steps for this direction of future work

-•	search for the flights’ prices to have an empiric confirmation of the impact of a variable in our model.
+•	search for the flights’ prices to have an empiric confirmation of the impact of a variable in our model (in particular, the variables that have a higher feature importance).

 •	Collect more data to train the models.